MicrosoftDocs/SupportArticles-docs/support/sql/connect/odbc-tool-displays-32-bit-64-bit.md

 ## Workaround

 To work around this problem, use the appropriate version of the ODBC Administrator tool.
-If you build and then run an application as a 32-bit application on a 64-bit operating system, you must create the ODBC data source by using the ODBC Administrator tool `%windir%\SysWOW64\odbcad32.exe`.
+If you build and then run an application as a 32-bit application on a 64-bit operating system, you need to use the `%windir%\SysWOW64\odbcad32.exe` ODBC Administrator tool to create the ODBC data source.
 To indicate the type of DSN, you can add '_32' to the 32-bit user DSNs and '_64' to the 64-bit user DSNs.

 ## More information